turanheydarli/GameCloud/README.md

 - **Comprehensive Entity Model**: The backend provides a set of core entities and relationships for managing games, sessions, players, and game states:
   - `Developer`: Manages games, configurations, and cloud integrations.
   - `Game`: Contains metadata, rules, limits, and references associated projects.
-  - `FirebaseProject`: Links games to Firebase for analytics and notifications.
   - `Session`: Represents active matches with participants and current state.
-  - `GameState`: Tracks the current and historical states of a game session.
   - `Player`: Manages player roles, scores, and interactions within a session.
   - `User`: Represents a platform-wide user with notification subscriptions.